janilleolegario/frontend-assessment/readme.md

 Janille Rose Olegario
 Front End Assessment

-Table of Contents
-About the Project
-Built With
-Getting Started
-Installation
-About The Project
 This project is for an assessment for MindArc.

 You will see exercise 1 and 2.
 I added a data on daja.json and another tab for my answer about banana.